Annual report 2022

 Prof. Matthias Egger

 Presiding Board > Prof Matthias Egger.
-President Division I: Prof Laura Bernardi (from 1.1.2021), Deputy of NRC President (from 1.10.2021).
+President Division I: Prof Laura Bernardi, Deputy of NRC President.
 President Division II: Dr Bernd Gotsmann.
 President Division III: Prof Matthias Peter.
 President Division IV: Prof Dimos Poulikakos.
 President Specialised Committee Careers: Prof Gabriele Rippl.
-President Specialised Committee International Cooperation: Prof Anna Fontcuberta i Morral (from 1.1.2021).
-President Specialised Committee Interdisciplinary Research: Prof Rita Franceschini, Deputy of NRC President (until 30.9.2021), Prof Andreas Mayer (from 1.10.2021).
+President Specialised Committee International Cooperation: Prof Anna Fontcuberta i Morral.
+President Specialised Committee Interdisciplinary Research: Prof Andreas Mayer.

-Division III: Biology and Medicine > Prof Matthias Peter (President); Prof Claudia Kühni (Vice President); Prof Markus Affolter (until 30.9.2021), Prof Anne Angelillo-Scherrer, Prof Mohamed Bentires-Alj (from 1.10.2021), Prof Melanie Blokesch, Prof Chris Boesch (until 31.3.2021), Prof Mirjam Christ-Crain, Prof Roberto Coppari (from 1.4.2021), Prof Bart Deplancke, Prof Dominique De Quervain, Prof Michael Detmar (until 30.9.2021), Prof Olivier Devuyst, Prof Laurent Excoffier, Prof Michel Gilliet, Prof Monica Gotta (from 1.10.2021), Prof Fritjof Helmchen, Prof Christoph Hess, Prof Anthony Holtmaat, Prof Beat Keller, Prof Hanna Kokko, Prof Brenda Kwak, Prof Kaspar Locher, Prof Oliver Mühlemann, Prof Adrian Franz Ochsenbein, Prof John Richard Pannell, Prof Carlo Rivolta, Prof Federica Sallusto, Prof Peter Scheif-fele, Prof Isabelle Schmitt-Opitz, Prof Margitta Seeck, Prof Matthias Stuber (from 1.4.2021), Prof Bernard Thorens (until 31.3.2021), Prof Rolf Zeller.
+Division III: Biology and Medicine > Prof Matthias Peter (President); Prof Claudia Kühni (Vice President); Prof Anne Angelillo-Scherrer, Prof Mohamed Bentires-Alj, Prof Melanie Blokesch, Prof Kirsten Bomblies (from 1.10.2022), Prof Mirjam Christ-Crain, Prof Roberto Coppari, Prof Bart Deplancke, Prof Dominique De Quervain, Prof Olivier Devuyst, Prof Laurent Excoffier, Prof Thomas Flatt (from 1.10.2022), Prof Michel Gilliet, Prof Monica Gotta, Prof Fritjof Helmchen, Prof Christoph Hess, Prof Anthony Holtmaat, Prof Beat Keller (until 30.9.2022), Prof Hanna Kokko (until 30.9.2022), Prof Brenda Renata Kwak, Prof Kaspar Locher, Prof Oliver Mühlemann, Prof Adrian Franz Ochsenbein, Prof John Richard Pannell, Prof Carlo Rivolta, Prof Federica Sallusto, Prof Peter Scheiffele, Prof Isabelle Schmitt-Opitz, Prof Margitta Seeck, Prof Matthias Stuber, Prof Verdon Taylor (from 1.4.2022), Prof Rolf Zeller (until 31.3.2022).

-Division IV: Programmes > Prof Dimos Poulikakos (President); Prof Regina Elisabeth Aebi-Müller (Vice President until 31.12.2021); Prof Anastasia Ailamaki, Prof Uschi Backes-Gellner, Prof Manfred Max Bergman, Prof Nikola Biller-Andorno, Prof Claudia Binder (until 31.12.2021), Prof Dominik Brühwiler, Prof Annalisa Buffa (from 1.1.2021), Prof Eleni Chatzi (from 1.10.2021), Prof Anna Fontcuberta i Morral, Prof Gudela Grote, Prof Denis Jabaudon, Prof Stuart Lane, Prof Martin Lengwiler (from 1.1.2021), Prof Andreas Mayer, Prof Bert Müller, Prof Henning Müller, Prof Nicolas Rodondi, Prof Rainer Wallny.
+Division IV: Programmes > Prof Dimos Poulikakos (President); Prof Nikola Biller-Andorno (Vice President from 1.1.2022); Prof Anastasia Ailamaki, Prof Uschi Backes-Gellner, Prof Manfred Max Bergman, Prof Dominik Brühwiler, Prof Annalisa Buffa, Prof Mira Burri (from 1.1.2022), Prof Eleni Chatzi, Prof Anna Fontcuberta i Morral, Prof Gudela Grote, Prof Chinwe Ifejika Speranza (from 1.6.2022), Prof Denis Jabaudon, Prof Stuart Lane, Prof Martin Lengwiler, Prof Andreas Mayer, Prof Bert Müller, Prof Henning Müller, Prof Nicolas Rodondi, Prof Rainer Wallny.

 The Administrative Offices support and coordinate the activities of the Foundation Council and the Research Council.
 They are responsible for all administrative matters as well as for the SNSF's national and international networking activities and communication.
 The implementation of the selection procedures is its core task.

 Executive Management > Director, Chief Executive: Dr Angelika Kalt.
 Chief Finance, Infrastructure and Services Officer (CFO): Céline Liechti.
 Chief Information Officer (CIO): Sébastien Stampfli.
 Chief Operations Officer (COO): Dr Thomas Werder Schläpfer.
-Chief Development Officer (CDO): Dr Pierre Willa a.i. (until 31.12.2021).
+Chief Research Development Officer (CDO): Dr Laetitia Philippe (from 1.2.2022).

 Heads reporting to CFO > Finance: Markus König.
 Facility Management: Yves Flohimont.